Keyboardist and vocalist Steve Kostakes brings his exciting sound

 Steve also played piano bar for "Mastro's" restaurants in Scottsdale, Arizona, and southern California, plus "Maggiano's", "Capital Grill", "Eddie V's", "Ocean Prime", "Ben & Jack's Steakhouse" (to name a few) along with numerous restaurants, bars, casino's, golf resorts, private parties, wedding's and concerts in the Scottsdale and Phoenix area, solo and with his various bands.

 You'll now find Steve living in Chicago, playing various styles of music, from 60's, classic rock, to blues.
-You can see him regularly with Claudette Miller at "Kingston Mines" and performing with "The Blooze Brothers.”
+You can see him regularly with Claudette Miller at "Kingston Mines" and performing with popular Chicago bands "Class of 68", "Rocks Off" and "The Blooze Brothers.”

-He also performs solo, duo, and with various bands at blues clubs, piano bars, restaurants, festivals and corporate events.
+He also performs solo, duo, piano bars, Dueling pianos, restaurants, festivals and corporate events.
 Check out the "Shows" page for more info!